lrast/reference-organizer/readme.md

 1. track a database of webpages and local resources
 2. resources are organized by tagging them with topic labels
 3. organization is done at the level of topics, for example by make subsets of topics
+4. Key restriction: there is only one type of relationship between topics and pages

 ## to do: